Gunshot-Sound-Studios/osgl-graphics/docs/setting-up-the-env.md

 # Setting up your environment

-Before we can *use* OSGL, there are a few things we need to do first.
-Firstly, we need to make sure that we have the EditableImage beta enabled in Studio.
-You can enable it in `File > Beta Features > EditableImages & EditableMeshes`

-If you haven't already, grab yourself the latest copy of OSGL from the [github](https://github.com/Gunshot-Sound-Studios/osgl-graphics/releases/latest) or the [Roblox Marketplace](https://create.roblox.com/store/asset/18468099737/OSGL), and insert it into Studio in a suitible place (such as `ReplicatedStorage/Packages`)
+If you haven't done so already, download the latest version of OSGL from either the [Github releases](https://github.com/Gunshot-Sound-Studios/osgl-graphics/releases/latest) or from the [Roblox Marketplace](https://create.roblox.com/store/asset/18468099737/OSGL).
+Once downloaded, insert it into Studio in a suitible place (such as `ReplicatedStorage/Packages`)

 Create an `ImageLabel` in `StarterGui`, with its `BackgroundTransparency` set to 0.
-This `ImageLabel` will serve as your canvas:
+This `ImageLabel` will act as your primary canvas for rendering graphics.

 ![Studio View](./img/blank-canv.jpeg)